jpetrylak/eShop/README.md

 A backend application presenting the use of the Domain Driven Development and CQRS approach on the example of order processing in an online store.
 The application allows to:

-- Create an order (and send e-mail with confirmation to user)
+- Create an order (and send confirmation e-mail to user)
 - Add position to the order
 - Remove position from the order
-- Pay for the order (and send e-mail wi~~~~th confirmation to user)
+- Pay for the order (and send confirmation e-mail to user)
-- Ship the order (and send an e-mail with confirmation to user)
+- Ship the order (and send confirmation e-mail to user)

 ## Domain Driven Development